 2010 Affordable Care Act

-An estimated 15 million Americans were self-employed in 2015.
-And as of July 2016, nearly 7.8 million were unemployed.
+BLS counts self-employment in different ways, but the department reported that 9.6 million people were self-employed in 2016.
+And as of July 2018, nearly 6.3 million were unemployed.
 Although the Affordable Care Act affects all Americans, the 2010 law had a particular impact on the savings of self-employed and unemployed Americans.

 Under the Affordable Care Act, commonly referred to as Obamacare, if you are self-employed or unemployed and can afford healthcare but choose not to buy it, you’ll end up paying a healthcare fee called an individual shared responsibility payment.
 You’ll owe this amount for any and all months in which you, your spouse or tax dependents aren’t covered by health insurance.